The designated Careers Lead for Chorlton High School is Ms. P Banger, Deputy Headteacher.

 We work closely with the LA and capture destinations data as per the agreed timeline – November, March and June.
 This data is also reported to the Governors in the Destinations Leadership Report each term and the impact of our work on NEETS, RPA and destinations is closely analysed.

-Each and every careers event or workshop is also measured for impact and results are used to inform subsequent work by the Achievement team and the Enrichment lead.
+All the careers events are measured for impact and feedback is taken regularly from participating students, staff and organisations delivering the events.
+The results are used to inform subsequent work by the Achievement team and the Enrichment lead and develop our careers programme.